-- Prevent direct contact with persons who are sick Encourage educators, learners and non-educator staff to stay at home when feeling sick. - Use of personal protective equipment (PPE) Use protective face masks and/or shields at all times. - 3.
-Environmental cleaning and disinfection Reduce the risk of microorganisms in the environment by cleaning and disinfecting frequently touched surfaces and items, such as door handles, (shared) assistive devices, hand rails, desks, tables, windows, etc. at least hourly, depending on the unique circumstances.
-An effective disinfectant is diluted bleach disinfectant (20ml bleach per litre of clean water). - 4.
-Social distancing Keep a distance of at least 1.5 metres between persons where possible, avoiding gatherings and contact activities outside of the classroom, such as extra mural activities, contact sport, assemblies, hall gatherings and queuing at tuck-shops or for school feeding programme meals. - 5.
-Hand hygiene Wash hands frequently with soap and water for 20 seconds, especially after using the toilet, touching food and if hands are visibly soiled/dirty. - Use alcohol-based hand sanitiser regularly, especially after contact with any person or after contact with frequently touched surfaces i.e. phones, door handles, (shared) assistive devices etc. - 7.
-Avoid touching your eyes, mouth, or nose with unwashed/un-sanitised hands. - 8.
-Limit airborne transmission Allow adequate cross-ventilation in classrooms, specialised rooms, hostels and office buildings.
-Limit visitors and the number of people that enter these places.
-This means that you have to determine the number of people that can be accommodate in
+- Prevent direct contact with persons who are sick encourage educators, learners and staff to stay at home when feeling sick. - Use of personal protective equipment (PPE) use protective face masks at all times. - Environmental cleaning and disinfection reduce the risk of microorganisms in the environment by cleaning and disinfecting frequently touched surfaces such as door handles, hand rails, desks, tables, windows, etc. hourly or less frequently depending on the circumstances.

+An effective disinfectant is diluted bleach disinfectant (20 ml bleach per litre of clean water).

+- 4. Social distancing Keep a distance of at least 1.5 meters between persons where possible, avoiding gatherings and contact activities outside of the classroom such as extra mural activities, contact sport, assemblies, hall gatherings and queuing at tuck-shops or for school feeding programme meals. - 5.
+Hand hygiene Wash hands frequently with soap and water for 20 seconds, especially after using the toilet, touching food and if hands are visibly soiled/dirty. - 6.
+Use alcohol-based hand sanitiser regularly, especially after contact with any person or after contact with frequently touched surfaces i.e. phones, door handles etc. - 7.
+Avoid touching your eyes, mouth, or nose with unwashed/un-sanitised hands. - Limit airborne transmission- allow adequate cross ventilation in classrooms and office buildings.
+Limit visitors and the number of people that enter the school, office or classroom.
+Parents should enter the school only if absolutely necessary.

-- venues prior to the commencement of your meetings and ensure that this is adhered to.
-Parents should enter the school only if absolutely necessary. - 9.
-Practice cough and sneeze etiquette Cough in the fold of the bent elbow and sneeze in a tissue, which should then be discarded safely in a refuse bin with a lid.
+Practice cough and sneeze etiquette - cough in the fold of the bent elbow and sneeze in a tissue which should be discarded safely in a refuse bin with a lid.
 Wash hands immediately thereafter.